tom-jod/HeavyBall/README.md

 git pull
 ```

-Then activate the virtual environment using conda:
+Then from the HeavyBall directory (run cd HeavyBall) activate the virtual environment using conda:

 ```bash
 conda env create -f environment.yml